 Script: “I’ve noticed that you’ve been late to the morning meeting several times this month.
 We totally understand that public transit isn’t under your control, but this can be really disruptive to your coworkers.
 Is there something going on that makes it hard for you to be on time?"

 2. For developmental purposes: When you notice a staff member struggling with a skill or unable to execute a task, constructive feedback can help you get to the root of the issue and uncover a solution.
 Perhaps they were never properly trained, or they just need to feel as though they have permission to make mistakes; whatever it is, offer feedback that can help them tackle that weakness and improve.

 Script: “How are you feeling about creating that quarterly report?
 Is there anything you need my advice on?”

 3. To assess yourself: Strong leaders ask for feedback, as well.
 You can ask a staff member if the way you’re managing is helping them, or if it’s actually creating more obstacles.
 This can be a part of a constructive feedback conversation that you’re having for another reason, but it can also be its own check in or conversation.

 Script: “How have you been feeling about our biweekly one-on-ones?
 Are you finding them helpful, or are there there other things I can do as a manager to better support you?”

 4. To manage the workload: Sometimes, a staff member’s workload isn’t realistic, or they feel strained and unsupported.
-If you suspect that a staff member is suffering from burnout, have a constructive feedback conversation with them; many people who feel burned out don’t know how to bring it up, and doing so will begin to help them reset and move forward.
+If you suspect that a staff member is suffering from burnout, have a constructive feedback conversation with them; many people who feel burned out don’t know how to bring it up, and doing so will begin to help them reset by figuring out next steps and moving forward.

 Script: “How are you feeling about your workload lately?
 Does it seem manageable to you, or do you feel like you’re being spread too thin?”